sagemath/trac_to_gh/Issue 2393.md

 # Issue 2393: the version of mercurial shipped with sage does not include the queue extension

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2393

 Original creator: mhansen